 We then demonstrate these techniques using an implemented program called QDOCS and test it on some realistic problems.
 Through our experiments with a model of the reaction control system (RCS) of the space shuttle and with a level-controller for a reaction tank, we show that QDOCS demonstrates the best balance of generality, accuracy and efficiency among known systems.

-PhD Thesis, Department of Computer Sciences, University of Texas at Austin, Austin, TX, 1995.
+PhD Thesis, Department of Computer Sciences, University of Texas at Austin.
 128 pages.
 Also appears as Technical Report AI 95-239.